 The Gospel of Luke shows the most interest in the “sinners” that Jesus was with, which is typical of Luke, which emphasizes Jesus’ humanity.
 Luke points out that Matthew made the feast for Jesus, indicating the honor that Matthew had for Jesus, and obviously Matthew’s friends were welcome, they did not “just happen” to be there.
 Also, it is in Luke that Jesus clearly stated a major part of his purpose for being at the feast: that he came to call sinners “to repentance” (Luke 5:32).
 That Jesus was there to make an impression that would lead the sinners to repent is not stated in Matthew or Mark, but shows Jesus’ love for the people.
 Jesus loved the sinners and did not want them to die in their sin, so he was not around them just to “hang out,” he was there to call them to repentance so they could have everlasting life (see commentary on Luke 5:32, “to repentance”).

-“sitting at the tax office.”
+“sitting at the tax collector’s booth.”
 The tax office was close to the shore of the Sea of Galilee.
 See commentary on Mark 2:14.